AbdulMajeed09398/SDkA-Synthetic-Data-Integrated-k-Anonymity-/README.md

 Main Modules of the proposed SDkA
 <br>
-There are two key modules in the proposed DCLD model.
+There are two key modules in the proposed SDkA model.
 <br>
 1- Data Preparation
 <br>